 Training SMEs are highly-skilled persons with knowledge gained over years of experience at senior levels.
 They promote greater information sharing for staffs and stakeholders.
 They provide realistic as well as reliable, consistent support and well-developed recommendations to various audiences in training and real world events.
 They will maintain the integrity of the training objectives, and maintain a knowledge base that is consistent with the requirements that cover the full spectrum of the listed Functional Area duties.
 SMEs serve as the catalyst for developing and evaluating requirements.
 They provide the expertise and insight to support programs and leaders at all levels, including very senior levels, civilian and military sectors.
 They are experienced subject matter experts in their fields of expertise.

-Conducting fleet training analyses to identify gaps, training needs, and solutions
+Conducting fleet/joint training assessments to identify gaps, training needs, and solutions

 Developing and modifying training event/exercise scenarios and curricula